 Technology is an extensive yet fascinating field for young children to delve into.
 When applying tech training, education technology expert Eric Smith suggests that teachers keep these three aspects in mind:

-1. Use of technology: With the advent of the iPad and its touch screen capabilities, young children can easily use a computerized device without a mouse.
+With the advent of the iPad and its touch-screen capabilities, young children can easily use a computerised device without a mouse.
 This was a giant leap forward for the use of technology in the early learning classroom.
-Through the use of touch screen tablets and laptops, pre-school children can easily learn the reading, math and science concepts in their early learning curriculum.
+Through the use of touch-screen tablets and laptops, pre-school children can easily learn the reading, math, and science concepts in their early learning curriculum.

-2. Learning with technology: It’s no secret that children learn much faster with technology than without.
+It’s no secret that children learn much faster with technology than without.
 Computers and tablets allow kids to learn at their own pace in varied ways.
 Some kids learn faster with tutorials, while others prefer videos, pictures or games.
-By using computers, teachers can personalize their students’ academic curricula to provide them with greater motivation to learn.
+Using computers, teachers can personalise their students’ academic curricula to motivate them to learn.

-As children transition into tweens and teens, they will gain a greater perspective of the role technology plays in their lives and will play in their future.
-Although there are many adults in society today who have little understanding of being tech-savvy, the next generation cannot afford to be ignorant of the technological advances to come.
+As children transition into tweens and teens, they will gain a greater perspective of technology’s role in their lives and will play in their future.
+Although many adults in society today have little understanding of being tech-savvy, the next generation cannot afford to be ignorant of the technological advances to come.

 The Risks of Teaching Technology to Young Children

-Having a proper balance between technology and traditional education is a must for young children.
+A proper balance between technology and traditional education is a must for young children.
 Too much technology poses the risk of kids missing out on proper childhood development.
-According to Ofcom – the communications regulator system for the UK – tablets are readily available to approximately four out of every 10 children in the country, aged 3-4 years old.
-Over a third of UK children between the ages of 5 and 15 own their own tablets.
+According to Ofcom—the communications regulator system for the UK—tablets are readily available to approximately four out of every 10 children in the country, aged 3-4 years old.
+Over a third of UK children between the ages of 5 and 15 own tablets.
 These figures indicate the value parents give to these devices.

 Psychiatrist Richard Graham, the founder of the first Technology Addiction Service in the UK, warns parents of the dangers of giving young children full reign in the use of electronic devices.
 He advises parents to set boundaries on tablet and computer use so that it doesn’t become the norm in a child’s life.